 - Almost 95% of pages have no backlinks at all.
 (Backlinko)

-- Over two-thirds (68.9%) of surveyed companies choose to keep link building in-house.
+- 44.02% of surveyed companies choose to keep link building in-house.
 (Editorial Link)

 - Nearly 2.2% of all online content generates more than one unique backlink.
 (SearchLogistics)

-- Pages with at least one exact match anchor have at least five times more traffic than pages without.
+- Pages with at least one exact match anchor have five times more traffic than pages without.
 (Zyppy SEO)

 Content Marketing SEO Statistics